nikkhil160/nikhil/clnmq2svl000209mi0hqz3che.md

 You can check Facebook Ads Outages on the [Facebook Ads](https://metastatus.com/) status page by Meta.
 The outrage history can also be checked by going to the [history page](https://metastatus.com/ads-manager/history).

-## Grow your Brand with Nikhil Sharma
+## Let me Audit your Ad Account!

-Nikhil Sharma, a freelance specialist in Meta and Google Ads, is ready to assist you in boosting your brand's business.
-[Schedule a call](https://calendly.com/nikhil-pro/30min?utm_source=babysitter_ads_new&utm_medium=nikhil.pro&utm_campaign=free&month=2022-08) with him to explore how he can support your brand further.
+Hi!
+I'm Nikhil Sharma and I'm a freelance specialist in Meta and Google Ads.
+I have spent over 1M/USD last month and helped brands diversify.
+[Schedule a call](https://calendly.com/nikhil-pro/30min?utm_source=babysitter_ads_new&utm_medium=nikhil.pro&utm_campaign=free&month=2022-08) with me to explore possibilities.